PickaxeEngineer/athena/README.md

  - [x] A block with custom model
  - [ ] Block interacting with redstone
  - [ ] A block whose placing is facing based (i.e. like log)
+ - [ ] A multi-block block (like the bed / door)
+ - [ ] A fence-ish block: Non-cuboid, neighbour sensitive

 ### Items